Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using-apps.md

   - gene
 status: draft
 ---
+# Using the Ensembl apps

-Each Ensembl apps allow you to complete a specific set of genomic tasks and analyses.
-An individual app is represented by a unique icon.
+Each Ensembl app allows you to complete a specific set of genomic tasks and analyses.

-To access an app select it's icon from the App bar at the top of page.
+Individual apps are represented by unique icons.
+To open an app select it's icon from the App bar at the top of page.

 The apps currently available to you are:

 ![](../../img/id-species-selector.svg)

 Use the Species selector to choose a species genome of interest.
 You must select a species genome to use the other apps.

 ![](../../img/id-genome-browser.svg)